 By posting letters online we can spread our message of support to a greater number of children.
 Rather than sending one letter to one child we can post hundreds of messages to be viewed by hundreds of children.

 Children on Nauru have access to the Internet and will be able to view letters of support through our website.
 Additionally, messages of support can also be read by children currently living in community detention arrangements in Australia.
 These children are experiencing hardship due to the uncertainty surrounding their refugee status and the feeling of limbo that this creates.
 Children in community detention arrangements therefore also need our support.

 View your message in our Messages of Support Album

-Our Project Coordinator will vet and moderate messages received to ensure that the content is appropriate.
-You will then be able to see your message in this album.
-Messages of support will also be posted on our Facebook page and Instagram account.
+Our Project Coordinator will vet and moderate letters received to ensure that the content is appropriate.
+You will then be able to see your letter in this album.
+Letters of support will also be posted on our Facebook page and Instagram account.